40 Imaginary Worlds to Know for the True Movie Buff

 23. Solaris (Solaris): Based on the 1961 novel by Stanisław Lem, the eponymous planet in the 1972 film is among the most mysterious imaginary worlds ever created.
 The entire surface of the planet is covered by a sentient ocean, one completely beyond human comprehension and capable of manifesting reality.
 The purpose of the ocean’s seemingly rational actions remains a topic of discussion among literary and film aficionados.

-24. Star Trek Planets (Star Trek Franchise): As like the case for the Star Wars galaxy, imaginary worlds in the Star Trek universe are too many to include in one list.
+24. Star Trek Planets (Star Trek Franchise): As with the case for the Star Wars galaxy, imaginary worlds in the Star Trek universe are too many to include in one list.
 The following are the major locations from the feature films:

 - Earth: While not entirely free of crises, Star Trek’s Earth reflects creator Gene Roddenberry's vision for humanity.
 That of a united human race devoted to peace, inclusivity, and exploration.
 “Sol III” was also the headquarters of Starfleet.